maxostuzzi/underdefinedMQ_implementation/README.md

 - `k` number of guessed coordinates;
 - `p` the number of MQ $(1,1)$.

-Note that the `guessed` and the `trivial` must satisfy the constraints in the paper.
+Note that the `k` and the `p` must satisfy the constraints in the paper.

 `transformation.sage` then generates a random MQ map with $P:\mathbb{F}^n_q\rightarrow\mathbb{F}^m_q$ described by a list of matrices and then computes the change of variables $S:\mathbb{F}^n_q\rightarrow\mathbb{F}^n_q$ and the system transformation $T:\mathbb{F}^m_q\rightarrow\mathbb{F}^m_q$ as described in Section 3 of the paper.
 It will print all the matrices of the new MQ map $\tilde P = T\circ P\circ S$.

 An example:

-- `./sage ./transformation.sage -n 100 -m 14 -q 16 -k 10 -p 2`
+- `./sage ./transformation.sage -n 11 -m 6 -q 16 -k 2 -p 2`

 ***